dakins1/spark-projects/sparksql2.md

 6. Correlation between votes and unemployment

     * Correlation of 0.06.
-To calculate this I used the M13 value, the yearly average of unemployment.
-Although it does include the month of December, which happened after the election, I thought it would provide a more accurate picture of the correlation.
-A result of 0.051 implies that the unemployment rate didn't really influence the election.
+This implies that the unemployment rate didn't really influence the election.
 This makes sense since the economy was pretty stable by Nov.
 2016; voters cared more about other matters.

 ![aiwefh](src/main/scala/sparksql2/plot2.png)